How to Apply - Clinics and Externships

 - On your cover letter specifics

 Address your cover letter to the clinic or externship overseeing professor.
 Write about what you hope to gain from the experience, and how you will grow professionally and personally.
-Consider why your past choices inform your current pursuits, and how your intended placemenet will impact your career goals and skill development.
+Consider why your past choices inform your current pursuits, and how your intended placement will impact your career goals and skill development.
+Use formatting consistent with the guidelines shared by the Office of Career and Professional Development.

 - On preparing your disclosures